openregister/deployment/scripts/readme.md

 Running the script **reload-metadata-yaml.sh** will create an RSF file for the Register Register or Fields Register including metadata, delete the existing register from ORJ in the specified **phase** and load the RSF into the application.

+Arguments:
+- 'register' or 'field'
+- phase
+- local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service
+- the custodian name (if more than one word then this must be in quotes)

+Examples:

+    ./reload-metadata-yaml.sh field alpha local "Jo Doe"

     #### Warning

     Instances of ORJ serving the Field and Register Registers read files containing fields and registers YAML from S3 on startup.

     There is an Ansible task in the deployment repo to generate the files in S3 from the application.
 You will need to run this after reloading the metadata RSF.

-Arguments:
-- 'register' or 'field'
-- phase
-- local or remote depending on whether register and field definitions is to be read from the local file system or a remote ORJ service.

-Examples:

-    ./reload-metadata-yaml.sh field alpha local
+### Python tests

+There are some unit tests for the python script and some test data.
+To run them:

+    cd scripts
+    python3 -m unittest rsfcreator_test